Shane Daly: Munster

-Daly made his debut for Munster A their 2017–18 British and Irish Cup win against Ospreys Premiership Select on 14 October 2017, with Daly starting on the left-wing in the 24–6 victory.
+Daly made his debut for Munster A in their 2017–18 British and Irish Cup win against Ospreys Premiership Select on 14 October 2017, with Daly starting on the left-wing in the 24–6 victory.

 Daly was named in his first senior Munster match squad in April 2018, being selected on the bench for the provinces' 2017–18 Pro14 fixture against Ulster, though Daly was not used as a replacement during the 24–24 draw.
 Daly finally made his competitive debut for Munster on 1 September 2018, starting in the provinces' opening 2018–19 Pro14 fixture against Cheetahs in Thomond Park, a game which Munster won 38–0.

 Daly signed a two-year contract with Munster in October 2018, a deal that saw Daly join the senior team from the 2019–20 season, and scored his first try for the province in their 37–28 away win against Italian side Benetton on 12 April 2019.
 In Munster's opening fixture of the 2019–20 Pro14 against Welsh side Dragons on 28 September 2019, Daly scored a try and earned the Man-of-the-Match award in the provinces 39–9 win.
-He made his European debut for the province in their 39–22 defeat away to French club Racing 92 in round 5 of the 2019–20 Champions Cup on 12 January 2020.
+He made his European debut for the province in their 39–22 defeat away to French club, Racing 92, in round 5 of the 2019–20 Champions Cup on 12 January 2020.
 Daly's performances were rewarded with a nomination for the Nevin Spence Young Player of the Year award at the 2020 Irish Rugby player awards in October 2020, and he won Munster's Young Player of the Year award for the 2019–20 season.

-Daly signed a two-year contract extension with the province in February 2021, and extended that contract by a further two years in September 2022.
-Daly earned his 50th cap for Munster when he started in their 31–17 home win against South African side the Bulls in round five of the 2022–23 United Rugby Championship on 15 October 2022.
-He started and scored one try in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022.
+Daly signed a two-year contract extension with the province in February 2021, and extended that contract by a further two years in September 2022 and a further two years in September 2024.

+He started and scored a try in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on the 10 November 2022 and is recorded as the first rugby player to score in these grounds as it hosted its first rugby match.
+The try was later nominated for Men's Try of the Year at the 2023 Rugby Players Ireland awards.
+Daly started in Munster's win against South Africa side, the Stormer's, in the 2022-23 United Rugby Championship Grand Final, held in Cape town on 27 May 2023, winning Munster's first silverware since 2011.
+Daly won the URC Ironman for the most minutes played by any player in the 2023–24 season.
+He earned his 100th cap for Munster when he started and scored a try in their 33–7 home win against French side, Stade Francais, in Round 1 of the 2024-25 Investec Champions Cup on 7 December 2024.